 - She understood the concept.

-- I did not understand the question.
+- I did not understand the rules.

-- They did not understand the rules.
+- They did not understand the explanation.

-To form a question in the past tense, we use the auxiliary verb “did” before the subject and the base form of the main verb “understand.”
-For example:
+To form questions, use did before the subject and the base form of the verb.

 - Did you understand the lecture?

-- Did they understand the assignment?
+- Did she understand the assignment?

 - I have understood the concept. (present perfect)